University Conduct Board Hearings

-- The Board’s written decision is provided to the respondent, the Assistant Vice President for Student Experiences for review (see Section VI.
+- The Board’s written decision is provided to the respondent, the Vice President of Student Affairs or their designee for review (see Section VI.
 I. 3.).
 In cases involving student complainants, appropriate notification of the Board’s decision is also made to the reporting party in accordance with FERPA.

 Failure to Appear for a University Conduct Board Hearing

 - A respondent who fails or refuses to appear after proper notice of a University Conduct Board hearing is considered to have waived their rights to be heard by the Board.
 In this case, the University will find the student to be in violation of the Conduct Code as charged if the preponderance of evidence standard is met, and will impose the conduct sanctions specified in the statement of charges.

 If a case is transferred to the University Conduct Board during a time when the Board will not be able to hear the case within a reasonable period of time (e.g. between semesters, during the summer, during other academic breaks), the Vice President for Student Affairs, or their designee may, when it appears to be in the best interest of the University and/or the student(s) involved, appoint an impartial Hearing Officer to conduct the hearing following the general procedures described in this Code.

 3. Review of the Conduct Board’s Decision